ekomsSavior/PHISH_HUNTER/README.md

 ./phish_spammer_v3.sh https://example.com/login proxy_list.txt

-f no proxy list is provided, the script defaults to Tor via 127.0.0.1:9050.
+if no proxy list is provided, the script defaults to Tor via 127.0.0.1:9050.
 (Tip: Start Tor with sudo service tor start on Kali.)

 ---------------------------